florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Engine purchase cost
 ********************
-This represents the purchase cost of an engine as presented in :cite:`gudmundsson:2013`.
+The engine purchase cost is provided by :cite:`gudmundsson:2013`.

 .. math::